We are off for another adventure! As travel to some countries is getting more difficult...we took this opportunity to return to the East.

 Notice the "Locks of Love".
 There must have been millions all over the area.
 The tower is behind us!

-We had lunch at located in the side of the mountain.
+We had lunch at a restaurant located in the side of the mountain.
 The Seoul Tower BaBang Restuarant (ba means rice and bang means mixing).
-We had traditional meal that consisted of rice with a bowel full of fresh vegetables that we mixed together and drank Korean sweet rice punch.
+We had a traditional meal that consisted of rice with a bowel full of fresh vegetables that we mixed together and drank Korean sweet rice punch.

 We walked the streets of Bukchon Hanock Village.
 This is a residential neighborhood with restored traditional Korean houses call Hanok.
 The houses date back to the 19th and 20 centuries.